Everything To Know About Belt Sanders

 Belt sanders always come with a built-in dust bag that collects most of the coarser dust and needs regular emptying.
 However, plenty of fine dust still gets into the air.
 If you’re doing a lot of belt sanding, it’s worth getting a hose that allows you to connect your sander to a shop vacuum.
 You’ll be able to sand all day with nary a speck of dust (lower photo).

-Stands like this are particularly useful if you want to sand lots of small parts—for example, if you’re making lots of wooden toys.
+Stands like this are particularly useful if you want to sand lots of small parts, say, if you’re making lots of wooden toys.
 For inspiration, search online for “belt sander stand photo.”